School Bus Driver

 The previous link provided will give examples of these statutes for a few different states, but generally if the children live close to each other (within reasonable walking distance to where they could meet in the middle at a neutral stop) the bus driver is authorized to make changes to the route according to individual district policies.
 Basically there needs to be enough warning for drivers on the road to stop between stops with adequate time for the safety of all the students on board and off the bus.

-Asked by High schooler about 8 years ago
+Asked by Upset almost 8 years ago

-Asked by Ella almost 8 years ago
+Asked by Isaic about 8 years ago